 Each week you are required to watch the week's recorded lecture, view the other assigned resources, and submit assignments designed to reinforce the week's learnings and check comprehension.
-These weekly assignments are "critical thinking" activities.
+Six of these weekly assignments will be "critical thinking" activities.
+These activities will vary from week to week and include short writing assignments, worksheets, and research assignments.